systemctl status wazuh-manager

 version: 7.10.2

-Starting Wazuh 4.0 the Wazuh API username variable changed from user to username.
-It's necessary to change the credentials (foo:bar are no longer accepted) as well as the name of the variable in the /usr/share/wazuh-dashboard/data/wazuh/config/wazuh.yml configuration file.
-For example, the configuration can be:
+The error “Could not connect to API with id: default: 3003 - Missing param: API USERNAME” is triggered when Wazuh cannot find the correct Wazuh server API username variable.
+Starting from Wazuh 4.0, the Wazuh server API username variable changed from user to username.
+It is necessary to change the credentials (foo:bar is no longer accepted) as well as the name of the variable in the /usr/share/wazuh-dashboard/data/wazuh/config/wazuh.yml configuration file.

 hosts: